gretaegan/MS1-flightschool/README.md

 * To the Slack Community for being endlessly helpful and supportive, and never laughing at my many questions!
 * To Tutor Support, who were always on hand to offer advise and help me to solve problems myself.
 * To the whole team at Code Institute for being so helpful, friendly and professional.
-* To my friends and fellow pilots who provided valuable feedback to me on the website.
+* To my friends and fellow pilots who provided valuable feedback to me about the website.
-* To my family for always supporting my goals, and listening to my endless talking about my project!
+* To my family for always supporting my goals, and listening to my endless talking about coding!